 Equity - maintaining equality of access.
 Public bodies with charitable status (such as HES) and other charitable organisations (such as NTS) must deliver public benefit and are inherently not for profit - as such they have a key role to play in promoting equality of access.
 Private sector operating models rely on income, a significant proportion of which comes via non-Scottish visitors to the sites.
 Pricing to maximise profit and accommodate tourists would restrict (or even remove) access from many Scottish people, for whom the sites are predominantly being protected.
-However, the requirements of external funders such as the National Lottery Heritage Fund may have a direct impact on access provisions.
+However, the requirements of external funders such as the Heritage Lottery Fund may have a direct impact on access provisions.
 Private operators may also be less likely to promote sites to target groups for equality impact assessments, which are a specific requirement for public organisations (but again may be impacted by external funder's conditions).
-OPiT promotes the importance of promoting equality and diversity of access and participation, while recognising the need to generate income and the new strategy will do similar.
+OPiT promotes the importance of promoting equality and diversity of access and participation, while recognising the need to generate income.